rontarrant/gtkDcoding/docs/_posts/2021-09-10-0113-gtk-gio-application-ids-signals.md

 You’ll note that I added an extra layer (.app) between the URL and the file name.
 It’s not strictly necessary, but it’s part of the site organization, so I threw it in there.
 However, the directory where you'll find this code file is named `020_app`, not `app`.
 Why didn't I use the full directory name?

+Because we have...

+### Other Naming Conventions We Need to Follow

-Because we have other naming conventions we need to follow as well which, interestingly enough, are similar to those used to name variables:
+Interestingly enough, these conventions are similar to those used to name variables (as if we didn't see *that* coming):

 - the `ID` must be made up of at least two elements separated by a dot (element.element),
 - elements can be made up of: